radiantearth/stac-browser/README.md

 If set to `true`, tries to detect the preferred language of the user from the Browser.
 Otherwise, defaults to the language set for `locale`.

+### storeLocale

+If set to `true`, stores the locale selected by the user in the `localeStorage` of the browser.
+Otherwise, doesn't store the locale across browser sessions.

 ### locale

 The default language to use for STAC Browser, defaults to `en` (English).